 You can see something more about me under the faculty profiles in the Rice University Political Science Department website.
 You can also see my current vita (note: this is a .pdf document).

-I have three beautiful granddaughters and one beautiful grandson; their names are Alice, Natalie, Vanessa, and Charlie.
+I have four beautiful granddaughters and two beautiful grandsons; their names are Alice, Natalie, Vanessa, Annie, Charlie and Nick.

 My collaboration with Devika Subramanian (Computer Science) and Chris Bronk (University of Houston) is documented at Predicting conflict and tracking terrorist networks using online news.

 I am also fortunate to be a faculty associate at Jones College.
 While all the residential colleges at Rice are both special and unique, Jones is the best!
 JIBA!!
 (G-rated version: Jones Is Better than Anyone).

 This is my children's worst nightmare.
 Yes I know it's MySpace, but the point is still valid.